Polygraph Laws Regarding Admissibility

 Question?
 Email Us or Call (800) 497-9305.
 Due to complexity to different situations I do not quote price by email.
 Please call for pricing.

-15 + 12 =
+3 + 9 =

 1980 – United States v.
 Roberts

-The thrust of this case was whether or not the grand jury prosecutor had deprived the defendant of due process.
-Specifically, it had been promised to the judge by the prosecutor that all the evidence given her had been shown to all members of the grand jury.
 Turns out, that is not what happened.
-Among other pieces of evidence left out, were the results of a polygraph test.
-The prosecutor had told the grand jury unequivocally that polygraph & lie detection results were inadmissible and the court called her on the carpet and stated that was false.
+Among other pieces of evidence left out were the results of a polygraph test.
+The prosecutor had told the grand jury unequivocally that, according to the laws, polygraph results were inadmissible, and the court called her on the carpet and stated that it was false.
 Here is an excerpt from the case:

 “The Court also disapproves of the prosecutor’s bold statement to the Grand Jury that polygraph evidence is inadmissible at trial.
 Such statements are untrue.
-The Ninth Circuit has held that polygraph evidence is admissible within the trial court’s discretion.”.
+The Ninth Circuit has held that polygraph evidence is admissible within the trial court’s discretion.”

 1993 – Daubert vs. Merrell Dow Pharmaceuticals

-This case was not about polygraph, but it did something very important that affected polygraph & lie detection.
-It loosened the rules of evidence from the ‘general acceptance’ Frye ruling in 1923 and stated that ‘general acceptance’ was NOT a necessary pre-condition to the admissibility of scientific evidence.
-Instead, the Daubert decision placed the decision making power in the trial judge’s hands to “ensure that an expert’s testimony both rests on a reliable foundation and is relevant to the task at hand.”
+Instead, the Daubert decision placed the decision-making power in the trial judge’s hands to “ensure that an expert’s testimony both rests on a reliable foundation and is relevant to the task at hand.”

 • Whether the theories and techniques employed by the scientific expert have been tested